opencv/opencv/modules/gpu/doc/image_filtering.rst

 -------------------------
 .. cpp:function:: Ptr<BaseFilter_GPU> gpu::getMaxFilter_GPU(int srcType, int dstType, const Size& ksize, Point anchor = Point(-1,-1))

-    Creates maximum filter.
+    Creates the maximum filter.

     :param srcType: Input image type.
-Supports only ``CV_8UC1`` and ``CV_8UC4``.
+Only  ``CV_8UC1``  and  ``CV_8UC4`` are supported.

     :param dstType: Output image type.
-Supports only the same type as source.
+It supports only the same type as the source type.

     :param ksize: Kernel size.

     :param anchor: Anchor point.
 The default value (-1) means that the anchor is at the kernel center.

-**Please note:** This filter doesn't check out of border accesses, so only proper submatrix of bigger matrix have to be passed to it.
+	**Note:** This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.

 .. index:: gpu::getMinFilter_GPU

 gpu::getMinFilter_GPU
 -------------------------
 .. cpp:function:: Ptr<BaseFilter_GPU> gpu::getMinFilter_GPU(int srcType, int dstType, const Size& ksize, Point anchor = Point(-1,-1))

-    Creates minimum filter.
+    Creates the minimum filter.

     :param srcType: Input image type.
-Supports only ``CV_8UC1`` and ``CV_8UC4``.
+Only  ``CV_8UC1``  and  ``CV_8UC4`` are supported.

     :param dstType: Output image type.
-Supports only the same type as source.
+It supports only the same type as the source type.

     :param ksize: Kernel size.

     :param anchor: Anchor point.
 The default value (-1) means that the anchor is at the kernel center.

-**Please note:** This filter doesn't check out of border accesses, so only proper submatrix of bigger matrix have to be passed to it.
+	**Note:** This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.